simetb/port_live_web-DEPRECATED/README.md

 # PortLive DEPRECATED,
-# Errors in the version of VUE USED
-# DOCUMENT IN DEVELOPMENT
-Practice of Vuejs and Firebase, Portlive
+- Practice of Vuejs and Firebase, Portlive
+- !multiple discrepancies with the vue version, documentation is under development